konstructio/kubefirst/docs/kubefirst/overview.md

 - We'd love to advise your project on next steps - see our available white glove and commercial services.

 _Note: This infrastructure will run in your AWS cloud and is subject to associated AWS fees - about $10/day USD. to run.
-Removal of this infrastructure is also automated with a single `kubefirst destroy` command._
+Removal of this infrastructure is also automated with a single `kubefirst cluster destroy` command._

 ## Console UI